William Chambers, born 16 April 1800, was a writer, publisher, social reformer, Lord Provost of Edinburgh and much more besides.

 But the publication, produced with the support of his brother, that eclipsed them all in terms of popularity was the Chamber’s Edinburgh Journal which first appeared on 4 February 1832.

 It was the first British example of a cheap weekly publication and its huge success eventually led to the establishment of W and R Chambers, today part of a much larger publishing house.

 While 1832 saw the birth of the Journal it also saw the death of Sir Walter Scott, a man who had often supported the brothers as they forged a path in the publishing world.
-It was a poignant moment for them as they joined the other mourners at Dryburgh Abbey, the most beautiful of the four great Border abbeys.

 The following year he married Harriet Seddon of Westminster, London.
 Sadly, none of their three children survived.